jccrosby/smart-ai-adoption/slides.md

 <div class="text-red-500 text-6xl">Share what you've learned from the successes and failures.</div>

 <!--
+Tenet Number 2 - Share
 - Sharing is an essential part of expanding the benefits of any effort like this.
+- Also, it doesn't need to happen just at the end
-- Also, it can happen at any stage of the process.
-It doesn't just have to be after the last step.
+- I think it can and should happen at any stage of the process.
 -->

 ---